 - If you have overdrafts in the past year but do not have overdrafts in the past 60 days, then an astute loan officer will tell you to go to the bank and get him 60 days of bank printouts that is signed, stamped, and dated by the bank teller.

 - Year to date overdraft fees are reported on the actual bank statements but they are normally not reported on computer bank statements that is provided by the teller.
 Proof of funds needs to be provided for the down payment.

-- Closing costs can be covered either by a sellers concession or by a lender credit by your mortgage lender in lieu of a higher interest rate.
+- Closing costs can be covered either by a sellers concession or by a lender credit by your mortgage lender in lieu of a higher interest rate

-- Your loan officer should carefully review your credit report and make sure that you do not have any credit disputes on non-medical collection accounts that the aggregate balance exceeds $1,000 or on any charge off accounts.
+- Your loan officer should carefully review your credit report and make sure that you do not have any credit disputes on non-medical collection accounts that the aggregate balance exceeds $1,000 or on any charge off accounts

-- The pre-approval process should not take long and how long it takes will depend on how fast the borrower can get all of the docs to the loan officer.
+- How long it takes will depend on how fast the borrower can get all of the docs to the loan officer

-5. What Is The Difference Between FHA And Conventional Loans?
+What Is The Difference Between FHA And Conventional Loans?